Updated October 10th, 2021

 3. Generating LocalCryptos keys

-When you create an account, a private key is created unique to you.
+When you create an account, a private key is created on your device which is unique to you.
 You hold this key – we do not have a copy.

 When you create an account, a primary private key is created unique to you (called the root private key).
 This root private key is used to encrypt other private keys unique to you (called the party private keys).
 Each party private key has a mathematically-corresponding party public key which is not encrypted and is stored and shared by LocalCryptos to allow other users to establish shared secrets, using a cryptographic key agreement protocol (known as a "Diffie–Hellman key exchange").
 These shared secrets are used to encrypt communications between other LocalCryptos users.